TurboGears/tg2docs/docs/building_docs.rst

 The above commands update *your* repository.
-In order to get your changes into the "main" repository that mpedersen maintains, you need to initiate a "pull request" as detailed in his bitbucket_tutorial_.
+In order to get your changes into the "main" repository that mpedersen maintains, you need to initiate a "pull request" as detailed in his :ref:`bitbucket_tutorial`.

 Thanks very much for considering helping out with the turbogears documentation efforts!